Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 The staff is made up of the people actually at the Times building in Manhattan.

-Uh, they're not staff.
+They're not staff.

 Rush, this happened while you were gone.

-Your critics, on the other hand, have stressed that the danger could not have been that great if she was photographed for Vanity Fair, or you were both seen in the Washington correspondence dinner.
+Your critics, on the other hand, have stressed that the danger could not have been that great if she was photographed for Vanity Fair or you were both seen in the Washington Correspondence dinner.

 How would you rectify the idea of the threat with those public appearances?